 - Lost benefits

 - Pain and suffering

 How Can Our Seminole Injury Lawyers Help Your Case?

 Unfortunately, when it comes to injury law cases, the victims often find themselves having to defend their own behavior.
 Despite another party acting negligently, many times it is the victims who must gather evidence, secure witnesses, find experts, prepare court documents, file motions, and offer a case at trial.
 Additionally, large insurance companies are typically involved in injury cases.
 Despite what their representatives may say, these companies are out to protect only their own interests.
 They work to reduce the victim’s claim using any tactics possible, and once a victim agrees to a settlement, there is no going back.

 The time after an accident should not be consumed with these often complex and frustrating legal tasks.
 Victims should have the time and energy to focus on what matters most—their recovery and the stability of their family life.
 A skilled attorney can help victims meet these goals.
-At DeLoach, Hofstra & Cavonis, P.A., we have handled countless injury cases for victims just like you.
+Our Help For The Hurt team has handled countless injury cases for victims just like you.
 We understand what an overwhelming time it can be for victims, we know what a fair settlement looks like, and we work hard to help you achieve the best legal outcome.